rdmpage/ocr-correction/README.md

 }
 }
 ```

-Create a view to query a page for original lines and all edits
+Create view page/all to query a page for original lines and all edits:

 ```javascript
 function(doc) {